-- Print flyers at their uni using student association's printe requires no credentials. - Only quietly deflate tyres lentils late at night when owners and nosy neighbors be around. - · Wear masks to cover their
+- Print flyers at their uni using their student association's printer that requires no credentials. - Only quietly deflate tyres with lentils late at night when their owners and nosy neighbors won't be around. - Wear masks to cover their faces when they're doing it. - Get nondescript clothes from a secondhand shop that they only wear for these actions, and not dressing in all black as that draws more attention. - Leave their mobiles at home.

 Intentionally excluded from the protocol is a ban on talking about it with friends because while it's not an explicit goal, they want to inspire others to do the same, and they figure that hearsay is insufficient to get anyone to investigate them.
-They then recreate the risk table to see if their countermeasures made a mean-

-They then recreate the risk ta ingful impact or not (Table 7).
+They then recreate the risk table to see if their countermeasures made a meaningful impact or not (Table 7).